 Back to the basics: What exactly is dolomite?
 And how does this relate to dinosaurs?

-It is true that dolomite forms in some ‘extreme’ environments, such as hypersaline lagoons and lakes.
-It is not hypothesized that large dolomite bodies formed in “oceans with unusual chemistry”, as Dr. Snelling proposes, but rather that restricted circulation to the open ocean (such as in the Persian Gulf) can raise the salinity or concentration of magnesium (both of which promote dolomite formation).
-Most dolomite is diagenetic, meaning that it was originally limestone that was later modified chemically during burial.
-This can occur through the interaction of fresh and marine water, or the mobilization of cations (like Mg2+) from clay minerals in adjacent layers (Brigaud et al., 2009).
-Two other important processes are hydrothermal alteration from deep, hot fluids brought up through faults and fissures (e.g. Tritlla et al., 2001; Sha et al., 2010), and microbial mediation of cations (e.g. Sadooni et al., 2010).
-In the former, dolomitization is localized, cuts across stratigraphic boundaries, and leaves the rocks chemically distinct with regard to stable isotopes.
-Thus it is very easy to identify hydrothermal dolomites in field and laboratory analyses.
+Two additional processes are 1) hydrothermal alteration from deep, hot fluids that moved through faults and fissures (e.g. Tritlla et al., 2001; Sha et al., 2010), and 2) microbial mediation of cations (e.g. Sadooni et al., 2010).
+In the former example, dolomite forms locally, cuts across sedimentary layers, and forms unique ratios of oxygen isotopes.
+Therefore, it is very easy to identify hydrothermal dolomites using field and laboratory analyses.
 In the case of microbial mediation, bacteria living in anoxic pore spaces of sediments produce excess magnesium during the reduction of sulfate (i.e. magnesium is a waste product during metabolism by certain bacteria).
-This process can account for regionally dolomitized sediments without invoking “unusual chemistry” in the oceans, and is particularly effective in intertidal (the zone between low and high tide) and supratidal (above high tide) environments (Sadooni et al., 2010).
+This process results in the regional formation of dolomite without invoking “unusual chemistry” in the oceans, and it is particularly effective in intertidal (the zone between low and high tide) and supratidal (above high tide) environments (Sadooni et al., 2010).

-A minor detour.
-At this point, you may have the impression that limestone is a rock simply composed of calcite crystals, while dolostone is a rock composed of dolomite crystals.
+One common misconception is that limestone rock is simply composed of calcite crystals, while dolostone is a rock composed of dolomite crystals.
 Limestone can be broken down into dozens of categories, however, based on the abundance, type, and origin of grains and mud.
-Grains can include anything from shells, microfauna (tiny shells), carbonate sand (like on a Bahaman beach), pieces of previous limestone rock, algal-bound or fecal-bound spheroids (called pisoids and peloids), coral, or even strands of calcareous algae.
-Calcium carbonate mud tends to fill in the gaps, but other minerals can be present as well: sulfates, clays, quartz, and more.
-Sedimentary and biogenic structures are common in limestone, and include cross-bedding, mudcracks, and microbial matting (in planar laminae or as in stromatolites), to name a few.
-Taken together, these characteristics give abundant information about the environment and energy of deposition — how deep the water was, how fast it was moving, and its chemistry.
-Thus by walking up a hillside composed of limestone layers, you can retrace the history of changing environmental conditions as the sediments were being deposited.
+Grains can include anything from shells, microfauna (tiny shells), carbonate sand (like on a Bahaman beach), fragments of older rocks, algal-bound or fecal-bound spheroids (called pisoids and peloids), coral, or even strands of calcareous algae.

 Stratigraphic dolomites in the rock record: case of the carbonate platform in Israel

 The tracks reported by Avnimelech (1962; 1966) are located in the Soreq Formation (Sass and Bein, 1982), which is part of the Cretaceous Judea Group.
 While the Judea Group consists largely of thick limestone and dolomite layers, the specific kind of limestone and dolomite varies geographically.
-In other words, if you trace the layer of dolomite containing dinosaur fossils to the northwest, you will find it transitions to fine-grained limestone and dolostone typical of a lagoon (in the central Israel region), then into coarse-grained limestone containing abundant rudist corals (in the Carmel region), then back into fine-grained limestone with broken shell and coral fragments (shelf break) and finally into shale (continental slope) (Buchbinder et al., 2000; Bachmann and Hirsch, 2006).
+In other words, if you trace the layer of "dino"-dolomite to the northwest, you will find that it transitions to fine-grained limestone and dolostone typical of a lagoon setting (in the central Israel region), then into coarse-grained limestone containing abundant rudist corals (in the Carmel region), then back into fine-grained limestone with broken shell and coral fragments (shelf break) and finally into shale (continental slope) (Buchbinder et al., 2000; Bachmann and Hirsch, 2006).
 In other words, there is a logical order to the interpreted environments, which represent deposition on a carbonate platform (Sass and Bein, 1982).
 A similar transition could be seen if you started on a beach in northeastern Australia and travelled northeast across the Great Barrier Reef.

 Dr. Snelling’s assertion that the lateral extent of limestone and dolostone implies that the “Judea Group was probably formed in a vast ocean sitting over the entire region” is somewhat misleading.
 His oversimplification overlooks the fact that a majority of carbonate rocks in Israel formed in very shallow water, and that many were frequently exposed to the air (particularly those rocks near modern Jerusalem).
-Thus it is premature to rule out the possibility that dinosaurs (or any other terrestrial creature) could be living in the area and leave footprints.
+Thus it is nonsense to rule out the possibility that dinosaurs (or any other terrestrial creature) could be living in the area and leave footprints.
 A geographical reconstruction of the region, using interpreted depositional environments, suggests that during the Cretaceous period, much of western Israel was covered by shallow seawater that was semi-restricted from the open ocean by rudist coral reefs to the west.
 The shoreline ran north-south, approximately between Galilee and Jerusalem, but migrated to the east and west many times in the Cretaceous (Buchbinder et al., 2000).
-Sass and Katz (1982) explored the origin of dolomites comprising the Soreq Formation, and tested various models using geochemical data.
-Their findings suggest that the dinosaur-bearing dolomite is of diagenetic origin, in which Mg replaced Ca and Sr in existing calcite sediments during burial.
-They also ruled out the possibility that it was formed during intense evaporation in an arid environment (i.e. the modern Dead Sea or Arabian shore), undermining Dr. Snelling’s claim that “the best explanation [conventional geologists] can suggest is that, for some reason, a dinosaur walked across an intertidal mudflat in an arid region (where there was nothing for him to eat!).”
-On the contrary, numerous dinosaur fossils are found in coastal settings.
-I’ve personally recovered many (theropod teeth in particular) from Bryce Canyon National Park, which also records this time period along the Cretaceous Interior Seaway.
-Finally, there is no reason to believe that dinosaurs would be confined to humid, tropical settings.
-Modern reptiles are quite often the most successful fauna in the driest climates.
-However, clay mineralogical analyses by Gertsch et al. (2010) suggest alternating humid and semi-arid conditions in the Mediterranean region during the Cenomanian, precluding the notion of a hermit theropod.

 Gratuitous assertions vs. tested hypotheses: a tale of two models